ibsamsky/mcdl/README.md

 - Configuration file support for command-line flags passed to the server
   - Generated automatically upon installation and can be edited manually

 Please note that this project was started when I was relatively new to Rust, so many of the design decisions and implementations are not optimal/idiomatic.
-I am in the process of rewriting it to be more in line with best practices.
+I am in the process of rewriting it to be more in line with best practices.[^1]

+[^1]: Finding the source of this rewrite is left as an exercise for the reader.
+Once it's mostly complete, it will be merged into this repository.

 ## Installation